nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 LEDs:
    Show the OOB authentication value during provisioning if the "Push button" OOB method is used.
-   First LED outputs the current light level of the Light Lightness Server in the second element.
+   First LED outputs the current light level of the Light Lightness Server in the first element.

 Building and running